Industry Insights

 Ultimately, whether an organization decides to bring gene sequencing in-house depends on its specific circumstances, including its budget, the volume and type of sequencing it plans to do, its timeline requirements, its informatics capacity, and the expertise of its staff.

-Take Your Practice to the Next Level with a Modern Lab Management System
+Take Your Practice to the Next Level with a Modern Laboratory Information System

-CAP Today is a wonderful resource if you’re a medical lab looking to replace your lab pathology software with a modern medical LIS platform.
-Pay special attention to the annual November issue because it includes a comprehensive laboratory information systems guide.
+CAP Today is a wonderful resource if you’re a medical lab looking to replace your outdated LIS system with a modern medical LIS platform.
+Pay special attention to their annual LIS systems issue (linked below) as it includes a comprehensive list of LIS software vendors and detailed descriptions of the products they offer.

-In the guide linked above, the LigoLab Informatics Platform is listed with other LIS software vendors, making it easy to compare LIS systems.
+LigoLab’s all-in-one medical LIS and lab RCM informatics platform is listed with other lab vendors, making it easy to compare LIS systems.

-The LigoLab platform is a comprehensive and highly configurable enterprise-grade LIS software/lab management system solution that helps pathology groups and clinical and reference labs modernize their operations and grow efficiently.
+The LigoLab platform is a comprehensive and highly configurable enterprise-grade laboratory information system software that helps pathology groups and clinical and reference labs modernize their operations and grow efficiently.

-LigoLab empowers laboratories to differentiate and better serve patients as they scale their operations, improve compliance, and increase profitability.
+LigoLab empowers laboratories to differentiate, scale their operations, improve compliance, and increase profitability.

-Contact us today to learn more about this modern pathology software solution that helps mid-to-large-sized pathology labs grow faster.
+Contact LigoLab today to learn more about this modern LIS pathology software solution that helps mid-to-large-sized pathology labs grow faster.